tonazaar/ipfsprivate/README.md

 ###### Private IPFS setup

-In private network, you generate a key (called swarm.key), which will be placed in IPF_PATH directory.
+In private network, you generate a key (called swarm.key), which will be placed in IPFS_PATH directory.
 Only those nodes with that swarm.key can only connect to each other.

 A swarm key is created using one of the two methods